Milford Sound is an accessible unique fiord in the southwest of New Zealand’s South Island.

 If you aren’t qualified to take the dive trip but still want to see the Black Coral then visit the Discovery Centre Underwater Observatory.

-The fully air-conditioned viewing room provides a unique opportunity to view the real life environment below the surface of the fiord – so different from the artificial environment of an aquarium.
+The fully air-conditioned viewing room provides a unique opportunity to view the real-life environment below the surface of the fiord – so different from the artificial environment of an aquarium.

 Rare black and red corals can be seen as well as anemones, sponges, sea stars, horse mussels and a multitude of fish. source – MitrePeak.com.

-Milford Sound Cruises
+Milford Sound Cruise Comparison

-Milford Sound Cruise prices range from $70.00 to $82.00 for Adults and $17.00 for kids plus if you choose to visit the Observatory it is an extra $36.00 for Adults and $18.00 for kids.
+Milford Sound Cruise prices range from $70.00 to $82.00 for adults and $17.00 for kids plus if you choose to visit the Observatory it is an extra $36.00 for adults and $18.00 for kids.

 Visit their website for a detailed tour comparison and full price list – including their most popular cruise deals – Fly+Cruise+Fly from Te- Anau, Queenstown or Wanaka as well as Coach+Cruise+Coach tours from Te-Anau or Queenstown.